webxgraphicsindia/webxgraphicsindia/README.md

 ## 🚀 Who We Are

-At **WebX Graphics**, we transform ideas into innovative digital solutions.
+At **WebXGraphics**, we transform ideas into innovative digital solutions.
 We specialize in **web development, Android app development, and UI/UX design**, delivering results that help businesses grow.

 ---

 ## 💻 Tech Stack & Expertise

-At **WebX Graphics**, we leverage modern technologies and tools to build **scalable, user-friendly, and innovative solutions**.
+At **WebXGraphics**, we leverage modern technologies and tools to build **scalable, user-friendly, and innovative solutions**.

 ---